 Samaritan’s Purse is delivering life-saving food to many thousands in this war-torn African nation.
 More are still terribly hungry.

-Samaritan’s Purse has recently trucked in 157 metric tons of food for starving people in Kordofan, Sudan.
+Samaritan’s Purse has recently trucked nearly 12,000 metric tons of food for starving people in Kordofan, Sudan.
 The baskets of food, part of an emergency relief initiative, are going to families in overflowing displacement camps scattered across the remote region.
-So far, the shipments have been delivered to 19,000 men, women, and children in desperate need, with additional convoys on the way.
+We have provided food and other relief to assist more than 180,000 men, women, and children in desperate need.

 In Kordofan, which is in southern Sudan, a failed sorghum crop and now the sudden swell in population have worsened the area’s already dire food crisis.
 As tens of thousands confront starvation, many rummage the ground and barren trees for seeds, weeds, and leaves to consume.
 Children are among the most vulnerable and face severe malnutrition.